IEEE Open Access Journal of Power and Energy - Volume 7

 This paper presents a novel methodology to control HVAC system and minimize energy cost on the premise of satisfying power system constraints.
 A multi-agent architecture based on game theory and reinforcement learning is developed so as to reduce the cost and computational complexity of the microgrid.
 The multi-agent architecture comprising agents, state variables, action variables, reward function and cost game is formulated.
 The paper fills the gap between multi-agent HVAC systems control and power system optimization and planning.
 The results and analysis indicate that the proposed algorithm is beneficial to deal with the problem of "curse of dimensionality" for multi-agent microgrid HVAC system control and speed up learning of unknown power system conditions.

-Special Section on Emerging Topics in Power and Energy Society
+Special Section: Invited Papers on Emerging Topics in the Power and Energy Society

 - "Editorial on Special Section: Invited Papers on Emerging Topics in the Power and Energy Society"